oliviodare/oliviodare.com/pubs.md

 ### 2021
 **Speaker, British Society for the History of Science, July 13.**
 “‘If You Need a New Microscope – Why Purchase an Old One?’
 Scientific Advertisements in Nature and Their Role in the Printed Forum of the Laboratory Research Community.”
 Lightning Session – “Patrons, Publics, and Profiteers: Selling Science in the Nineteenth and Twentieth Centuries.”
+Watch it back: <a href="https://youtu.be/0Bhw1H8JuJU" target="_blank">https://youtu.be/0Bhw1H8JuJU</a>

+<iframe width="300" height="168" src="https://www.youtube-nocookie.com/embed/0Bhw1H8JuJU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Host and organiser, Journal of Trial and Error events, June 15.**
 “Open Science rankings: yes, no, or not this way?
 A debate on developing and implementing transparency metrics.”
 A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden).
-Watch it back: <a href="https://www.youtube.com/watch?v=TMGaNvo-SgM" target="_blank">https://www.youtube.com/watch?v=TMGaNvo-SgM</a>.
+Watch it back: <a href="https://youtu.be/TMGaNvo-SgM" target="_blank">https://youtu.be/TMGaNvo-SgM</a>.

+<iframe width="300" height="168" src="https://www.youtube-nocookie.com/embed/TMGaNvo-SgM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Invited speaker, Sociedad Española de Bioquímica y Biología Molecular, February 2.**
 “¿Qué es una publicación científica?
 Reflexiones históricas, filosóficas, y críticas.”
 Roundtable – “¿Qué es una publicación científica?
 Cómo generar una publicación científica.
 Tipos de publicaciones.
 Publicar en abierto: Open Science.
 Publicar resultados negativos.”
+Watch it back: <a href="https://youtu.be/BsdnXtBwKAc?t=4152" target="_blank">https://youtu.be/BsdnXtBwKAc?t=4152</a>.

+<iframe width="300" height="168" src="https://www.youtube-nocookie.com/embed/BsdnXtBwKAc?start=4152" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 2020
 **Speaker, Descartes Centre for the History and Philosophy of the Sciences and the Humanities, October 29.**